Implanting the MPF

 One can't really argue with this strategy - the big prize being unattainable, it follows that several smaller ones would bolster the party's national reputation.

 (1) I was curious about Alain Carignon.
 It seems he's the former mayor of Grenoble who was convicted of corruption (self enrichment at taxpayers' expense).
 Few wanted to see him back in politics, but as in the case of Alain Juppé, you can't keep a bad man down.

 For those who read French, there is a website called Non à Carignon.
-Click the February 1, 2007 entry in the tan box to the right for an incredible chronology of corruption that resulted eventually in a five-year prison sentence, of which he served about 2 years.
-There too you will find the cartoon, pictured above, with the caption: "I am not a monster.
+Click the February 1, 2007 entry in the tan box to the right for an incredible chronology of corruption that resulted eventually in a five-year prison sentence, of which he served about two years.
+There you will find the cartoon, pictured above, with the caption: "I am not a monster.
 I'm just a little bit corrupt!"